The Bankrate promise

-Real estate investing is popular, and perhaps now more so than ever, as low mortgage rates make getting started in real estate more affordable.
-In fact, Americans love real estate, and a 2021 Bankrate survey showed that it was their favorite long-term investment, even beating out stocks.
+Real estate investing is perennially popular, and while high interest rates may be softening the market now, investors are likely to storm back to real estate with a vengeance, if and when rates fall.
+In fact, Americans love real estate, and a 2022 Bankrate survey showed that it was their favorite long-term investment, even beating out stocks.

 Consumers have a variety of ways that they can invest in real estate, including many options beyond just becoming a landlord, although that’s a time-tested option for those who want to manage a property themselves.
 Plus, new business platforms make it easier than ever to invest in real estate without having to come up with tens of thousands or more in cash.